 - How easy is it to replace the third-party with another third-party?

 After you create your framework, you will be able to map your inherent risk measurement and then gather the corresponding data to actually measure.
 Those two things should be done early on in the risk management process, because they will make it easier on the backend.

 What are the before and after states for the enterprise?

-When there’s no process in place for inherent risk, organizations tend to use a “one size fits all” approach, instead of customizing assessments for each third-party.
+When there’s no process in place for inherent risk, organizations tend to use a “one size fits all” approach, instead of customizing assessments for each vendor.

 They will likely have one form/questionnaire to send out to their third-parties, and they will likely request the same information every time.
-This makes the process very challenging because not only is it inefficient, it places an arduous (and sometimes unwarranted) burden on the third-parties.
-Creating a clear process around inherent risk, organizations will be able to start to differentiate the level of due diligence needed for each third-party.
+This makes the process very challenging because not only is it inefficient, it places an arduous (and sometimes unwarranted) burden on the third party vendors.
+Creating a clear process around inherent risk, organizations will be able to start to differentiate the level of due diligence needed for each third party.